ministryofjustice/hmpps-python-lib/README.md

 ### Docker Images

-In general, an image like `python:3.13-slim` will be used.
+In general, an image like `python:3.13-slim` will be used for existing Python scripts

-It's necessary to run uv within the Docker container, so the easiest way to achieve this is to use the pre-packaged uv image, so
+The most convenient way to support uv within a Docker container is to use the pre-packaged uv image, so:

 `ghcr.io/astral-sh/uv:python3.13-alpine` or `ghcr.io/astral-sh/uv:python3.13-bookworm-slim`

-If the python application has been developed locally (see [migration](#migrating-to-hmpps-python-lib) below), a `pyproject.toml` file will already exist, in which case it's simply a case of adding theselines:
+If the python application has been developed locally (see [migration](#migrating-to-hmpps-python-lib) below), a `pyproject.toml` file will already exist, in which case it's simply a case of adding these lines to the Dockerfile:

 ```
 COPY pyproject.toml .